-The incident report, investigative findings and a description of the Student Code of Conduct charges will be forwarded by the designated college official to the Assistant Vice-President of Student Services for review and action.
+The incident report, investigative findings and a description of the Student Code of Conduct charges will be forwarded by the designated college official to the Assistant Vice-President of Student Services or his or her designee for review and action.
 The investigation of the incident should be completed within three school days of receiving the completed incident report.
-Upon receipt of these materials, the Assistant Vice-President will notify the student(s) of the report and of alleged violations of the Student Code of Conduct.
+Upon receipt of these materials, the Assistant Vice-President or his or her designee will notify the student(s) of the report and of alleged violations of the Student Code of Conduct.